The Reliquary

 Before you setup your network (flock) you need generate Key-Encryption-Keys (KEK).
 These keys are used for wrapping tunnel shared secrets so that they can be securely distributed by our cathedral to your devices.
 This also allows you to roll-over keys from time to time.

 Using the ambry tool, we will uniformly at random generate KEKs for all your possible devices in a flock (up to 255).
 It also allows you to generate new shared secrets for all possible tunnels and encrypt them with the correct KEKs automatically.
-This type of file is a called an ambry bundle and is uploaded to the cathedral.
+This type of file is called an ambry bundle and is uploaded to the cathedral.

 Each device in your flock will receive exactly one KEK and is identified by its KEK id (eg b5).